Duelfer-Solutions/sfdx-developer/_posts/2025-05-12-agentforce-test-generator.markdown

 2. Choose the component you want to generate tests for
 3. Click "Generate", and it will add tests to your existing test file, or create a brand new test file for you.

-This comes in handy when you don’t want to take the time to create a test folder and set up the test file, or if you're new to writing tests and you don't know how to set up the file.
+The ability to generate a test file from scratch comes in handy when you don’t want to take the time to create a test folder and set up the test file, or if you're new to writing tests and you don't know how to set up the file.
 Most of this will be done for you.

 Once it’s done generating, you can take a look at the difference between the two files (in this case there was no existing test file, so there’s nothing on the lefthand side).
 You can choose to _accept_, _discard_, or _regenerate_ the test file.